 1. Letter/Color Smash: (Gross Motor Skills, Letter/Color Recognition)

-Use colored construction paper to write letters and attach to any wall/door.
+Use colored construction paper to write letters and attach to any wall or door.
 The older your children are, the more complicated you can make it (using sight words, the answers to math equations, etc.).

-My kiddos are 1 and 4, so I stuck with letters and kept them at an appropriate height.
+My kiddos are 1-year-old and 4-years-old, so I stuck with letters and kept them at an appropriate height.

 Draw a line on the floor using masking tape, then have them aim the ball at the letters or colors as you call them out.